 sudo dpkg -i vokoscreen_2.5.0-1_amd64.deb

 Kazam Linux screenshot tool is very popular amongst Linux users.
-It is an intuitive simple to use app that allows you to take a screencast or a screenshot allowing you to customise the delay before taking a screencast or screenshot.
+It is an intuitive simple to use app that allows you to take a screencast or a screenshot allowing you to customize the delay before taking a screencast or screenshot.
 It allows you to select the area, window or fullscreen you want to capture.
 Kazam’s interface is well laid out and not as complicated as other apps.
 Its features will leave you happy about taking your screenshots.
 Kazam also includes a system tray icon and menu that allows you to take the screenshot without going to the application itself.
-To install Kazam, type the following in the terminal:

 sudo apt-get install kazam